-Baking soda and baking powder make baked goods rise.
-They release gases that give muffins, breads and cakes a lift as they bake.
+Baking Powder vs Baking Soda – do you know the difference?
+Baking soda and baking powder both make baked goods rise.
+They each release gases that give muffins, breads and cakes a lift as they bake, but they are not the same thing and can’t be used interchangeably in recipes. .

 Baking soda (sodium bicarbonate) requires a liquid and an acid in order to activate its leavening (rising) powers.
 The acid can be buttermilk, citrus juice, sour cream, honey or molasses.
 Once baking soda is mixed with a liquid and acid, it will start producing carbon dioxide gas so it should be baked immediately before the gas escapes from your batter or dough, leaving your baked goods flat.